serendie/serendie-web/src/mcp/README.md

   - Component summaries and details
   - Response structures for component tools

+- **serendie-ui-overview.ts**: Defines schemas for the overview tool response including:
+  - Architecture and dependencies information
+  - Import patterns for components and icons
+  - Theme and styling configuration
+  - Development guidelines and best practices
+  - Package relationships
+  - Design token guidelines
+  - Figma integration details

-These schemas ensure type safety between the MCP server implementation and the component manifest data.
+These schemas ensure type safety between the MCP server implementation and the data structures.

 ## Development